 Member's Cooperation.
 You will be expected to complete and submit to the claims administrator all such authorizations, consents, releases, assignments and other documents that may be needed in order to obtain or assure reimbursement under Medicare, Workers' Compensation or any other governmental program.
-If you fail to cooperate (including if you fail to enroll under Part B of the Medicare program where Medicare is the responsible payer), you will be responsible for any charge for services.
+If you fail to cooperate, you will be responsible for any charge for services.